Mihir3/dot-hazmat/README.md

 # update

-[February 2024] : The repository for this project was recreated since another team mate lost access to the GitHub account used to author the original repository.
+[February 2024] : The repository for this project was recreated since a team mate lost access to the GitHub account which was used to author the original repository.